RonakPandya072/DSA-in-Python/Array/readme.txt

-In this section, questions of Array data structure is included.
+In this section, questions of Array data structure is presented.
 You can visit the original problem set through the link provided in the notebook.